tr7zw/GraphUtil/README.md

 ## Features

-- Show min/max/avg frametimes with decimalpoints
+- Show min/max/avg frametimes with decimalpoints.
 - Optionally scale the graph to the min/max size, so it's still readable in the <5ms range.
-Also showing a line for the avg times.
+- Show a line for the avg times.
 - Option to always show graphs on the debug screen without ALT+SHIFT+F3.

 ## Compatibility